sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Macsec interop with other slow protocols
   This testcase covers the behavior of slow protocols when mac security is configured on interfaces

-#### Verify Port Channel remains up with macsec configuration.
+#### Verify Port Channel is created with macsec configuration.
-  1. Configure the macsec profile on interfaces and add them as members of a Portchannel
+- Configure the macsec profile on interfaces and add them as members of a Portchannel
+    - Expect the member interfaces and portchannel to be up.
-  2. Check the behaviour when macsec is enabled on member interfaces of a portchannel is already UP.
+- Configure macsec on the member interface of a Portchannel which is already UP.
+    - Expect the portchannel to go down and come back up depending on how long it takes for macsec session establishment.

 #### Verify LLDP neighbors are created with macsec configuration.
-  1. Configure the macsec profile on interface and check if the LLDP neighbors are created.
+- Configure the macsec profile on interface where LLDP neighborship was already present
+    - Expect the LLDP neighborship is created again.
-  2. Check the LLDP meighbors is present after removal of macsec config.
+- Check the LLDP meighbors is present after removal of macsec config.
-  3. Check the behaviour when macsec is enabled on an interface where LLDP neighborship was already present.

 #### Verify the BGP neighbourship is created with macsec configuration.
-  1. Configure the macsec profile on interface and check if the BGP sessions are etablished.
+- Check the behaviour when macsec is enabled on an interface where BGP session was already up with peer.
+    - Expect to see BGP session going down first and then getting established
-  2. Check the BGP sessions are present after removal of macsec config.
+- Check the BGP sessions are established again after removal of macsec config.
-  3. Check the behaviour when macsec is enabled on an interface where BGP session was already up with peer.
+- Check the behaviour when macsec is enabled on an interface which is a Portchannel member interface and BGP was already UP
+    - Expect to see BGP session going down first and then getting established

 #### Verify PFC in MACsec